eric2323223/jekyll-now/drafts/Transformer.md

 由于transformer不使用RNN 和CNN free - help to speed up training
 	- Stacking of encoder/decoder
 	- sel-decoding attention

-- Attention
-	- Use of self-attention to improve accuracy
-	- Assumption: the more similar the more it contribute
-	- Essence of aAttention， encoding-decoding mechanism: **Feature reconstruction** based on all other inputs
-	- Mathematically: weighted average
-	- can be used in different tasks (text, visual, voice ...)
-	- 3 types of attention

 - **multi-head attention** VS convolution on multiple channels
 	- Convolution: Different linear transformations by relative position